MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/advanced-settings.md

 This document describes how to modify advanced [Data Deduplication](overview.md) settings.
 The default settings should be sufficient for ['Always' workloads](install-enable.md#enable-dedup-candidate-workloads); the main reason to modify these settings is to improve Data Deduplication's performance with 'Sometimes' workloads.

 ## <a id="modifying-job-schedules"></a>Modifying Data Deduplication Job Schedules
-The default Data Deduplication job schedules are designed to (1) work well for 'Always' workloads, and (2) be as non-intrusive as possible (excluding the 'Priority Optimization' job that is enabled for the [Backup Usage Type](understand.md#usage-type-backup)).
-More information about the default schedules can be found [here](understand.md#job-info).
+The [default Data Deduplication job schedules](understand.md#job-info) are designed to (1) work well for 'Always' workloads, and (2) be as non-intrusive as possible (excluding the 'Priority Optimization' job that is enabled for the [Backup Usage Type](understand.md#usage-type-backup)).
 Because 'Sometimes' workloads often have greater demands on the system, it is possible to ensure that jobs only run during idle hours and/or to reduce/increase the amount of system resources that a Data Deduplication job is allowed to consume.

 ### <a id="modifying-job-schedules-change-schedule"></a>Changing a Data Deduplication Schedule
 Data Deduplication jobs are scheduled via the Windows Task Scheduler, and can be viewed and edited there under the path Microsoft\Windows\Deduplication.
 Data Deduplication includes several cmdlets however that make scheduling easy: